-Our focus here will encompass most of what our Aerial Program will provide with the addition of development of different platforms capable of handling FLIR (Forward-Looking Infrared), GIS (Geographic Information Systems) Data Analytics, Lidar (Laser Imaging, Detection and Ranging), and Facial Recognition.
-We will explore the different S.T.E.M areas to provide training in Robotics, Manufacturing, Computing, and Systems Engineering to name a few.
+- LAND: Our focus here will encompass most of what our Aerial Program will provide with the addition of development of different platforms capable of handling FLIR (Forward- Looking Infrared), GIS (Geographic Information Systems) Data Analytics, Lidar (Laser Imaging, Detection and Ranging), and Facial Recognition.
+Within the S.T.E.M. related degree programs we will utilize these land drones to further develop the curriculum necessary for training in each perspective field.
 We will look to establish a program that will focus on developing innovative techniques for small plot farming, vertical farming, geographical surveying and mapping as part of the training that will be provided.
 Our focus is to provide the basics of constructing platforms using hardware and software engineering principles for innovative methodologies that would deploy autonomous and swarm technologies.